John F. Peto: Career

 Although Peto and the slightly older Harnett knew each other and painted similar subjects, their careers followed different paths.
 Peto was born in Philadelphia, Pennsylvania, and studied at the Pennsylvania Academy of the Fine Arts at the same time as Harnett.
 Until he was in his mid-thirties, he submitted paintings regularly to the annual exhibitions at the Philadelphia Academy.
 In 1889, he moved to the resort town of Island Heights, New Jersey, where he worked in obscurity for the rest of his life.
 He and his wife took in seasonal boarders, he found work playing cornet at the town's camp revival meetings, and he supplemented his income by selling his paintings to tourists.
 He never had a gallery exhibition in his lifetime.
 Harnett, on the other hand, achieved success and had considerable influence on other artists painting in the trompe-l'œil genre, but even his paintings were given the snub by critics as mere novelty and trickery.
 Both artists were masters of trompe-l'œil, a genre of still life that aims to deceive the viewer into mistaking painted objects for reality.
-Exploiting the fallibility of human perception, the trompe-l'œil painter depicts objects in accordance with a set of rules unique to the genre.
-For example, Peto and Harnett both represented the objects in their paintings at their actual size, and the objects rarely were cut off by the edge of the painting, as this would allow a visual cue to the viewer that the depiction was not real.
-But the main technical device was to arrange the subject matter in a shallow space, using the shadow of the objects to suggest depth without the eye seeing actual depth.
-Thus the term trompe-l'œil—"fool the eye".
-Both artists enthrall the viewer with a disturbing but pleasant sense of confusion.
+When the catalogs of the two artists were posthumously analyzed, it was determined that "many of [Peto's] canvases received forged signatures of William Harnett."

 Peto's paintings, generally considered less technically skilled than Harnett's, are more abstract, use more unusual color, and often have a stronger emotional resonance.
 Peto's mature works have an opaque and powdery texture which is often compared to Chardin.

 The subject matter of Peto's paintings consisted of the most ordinary of things: pistols, horseshoes, bits of paper, keys, books, and the like.
 He frequently painted old time "letter racks", which were a kind of board that used ribbons tacked into a square that held notes, letters, pencils, and photographs.
 Many of Peto's paintings reinterpret themes Harnett had painted earlier, but Peto's compositions are less formal and his objects are typically rustier, more worn, less expensive looking.